 We will give you directions as well as a quick and easy recipe for quick pickling not only peppers but most any other vegetable.
 Here is how we made a peck of pickled peppers.

 We listened to music while she made the pickling brine and I chopped peppers.
-(Of course her husband, Chef Elliott, was in the kitchen supervising Ha!)
-We managed to knock this out pretty quick and now are able to enjoy these pretty peppers for a bit longer.
+(Of course, her husband, Chef Elliott, was in the kitchen supervising Ha!)
+We managed to knock this out pretty quickly and now are able to enjoy these pretty peppers for a bit longer.

 (Click HERE to see my favorite knife)

 We hope y’all will give it a whirl and enjoy!

 - 20 Jalapeno Peppers this will vary depending on the size of peppers

 - 15 Banana Peppers this will vary depending on the size of peppers